Revixxd/Portfolio/README.md

 ## Lessons Learned

-During this project i learned how to use component property and using data from JSON file
+During this project i learned how to use component property and using data from JSON file, and working on API data.

 ## Roadmap
 - Add Styled-components